 EB-4 and EB-5 are special cases; the former is reserved for religious workers while the latter is reserved for investors.
 Each of the five classifications is covered in more detail below.

 - EB-1 – Priority Workers.
 This includes Nobel prize winners, Pulitzer prize winners, Olympians and other award winners.
-Generally, this is a difficult category have approved.
+Generally, this is a difficult category to have approved.
 Since they are held in such high esteem, EB-1 workers do not need a job offer in order to be considered for a visa.

 - EB-2 – Professionals with exceptional ability.
 A formal job offer from an employer is needed to enter the U.S. under this category.
 EB-2 workers hold advanced degrees and specialized knowledge in fields such as medicine, engineering, energy, leadership, and business.